pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 # Header
 # Prerequisites -
 # Requirements -
+:tab text without a space after the colon
 * START-test is the name of your test.
 * This is a test case:
 test Cloud Controller Database case